ourkinderjoy/100hires-portfolio/README.md

 - Not familiar with Cursor IDE → searched for tutorials and followed step-by-step guidance
 - Never created a GitHub repository before → followed the official guide at github.com

+## Step 2 - Research Project
+Topic chosen: AI-powered SEO content production for B2B SaaS

+What I did:
+- Found 10 high-signal experts in AI SEO
+- Collected their LinkedIn posts and YouTube content
+- Organized everything in the /research folder

+Repository structure:
+- /research/sources.md - all 10 experts with links and annotations
+- /research/linkedin-posts/ - posts organized by author
+- /research/youtube-transcripts/ - transcripts by video

 ## About Me
 I'm Adila, based in Lampung, Indonesia.
 I've been coding as a hobby for a while now, and lately I've been drawn to growth marketing — I find it fascinating how data and creativity work together to grow a product.

 I won't pretend this was all easy.
 Some steps were new to me, but I figured it out.
 That's kind of how I approach most things.

 Looking forward to the next challenge.